dotnet/AspNetCore.Docs/aspnetcore/web-api/http-repl-tool.md

 ---
 title: Use the HTTP REPL tool
 author: scottaddie
-description: Learn how to use the HTTP REPL .NET Core Global Tool to brownse and test an ASP.NET Core web API. ms.author: scaddie ms.custom: mvc ms.date: 05/22/2019
+description: Learn how to use the HTTP REPL .NET Core Global Tool to browse and test an ASP.NET Core web API.
+monikerRange: '>= aspnetcore-3.0'
+ms.author: scaddie
+ms.custom: mvc
+ms.date: 06/21/2019
 uid: web-api/http-repl-tool
 ---
 # Use the HTTP REPL tool